Nonlinear distortion

-Nonlinear distortion is a term used (in fields such as electronics, audio and telecommunications) to describe the phenomenon of a non-linear relationship between the "input" and "output" signals of - for example - an electronic device.
+Nonlinear distortion (in fields such as electronics, audio and telecommunications) is a term used to describe the phenomenon of a non-linear relationship between the "input" and "output" signals of - for example - an electronic device.

 Model

 For many devices, a linear model is accurate only for small signal levels.
 For example, at 2 volts input, a typical audio amplifier might put out 20 V, meaning the linear gain is 10 V/V. For 3 V input, it might then output 30 V. However, the model implies that at 50 V input it would produce 500 V, which is not possible with most amplifiers.

 Mathematically, the input-output relationship of many devices should be described by a polynomial or Taylor series, as shown below.